-The hydrological / hydrogeological impact assessment identified a minor-moderate impact on flows in the Afon Aled and a minor positive impact on Llyn Aled Reservoir and Aled Isaf Reservoir.
+The hydrological / hydrogeological impact assessment identified a moderate to minor impact on flows in the Afon Aled and a minor beneficial impact on Llyn Aled Reservoir and Aled Isaf Reservoir.

-An environmental assessment was therefore required and included for features where screening has identified a major or moderate impact.
+An environmental assessment was therefore required and included for features where screening has identified a major to minor impact.
 Screening identified Coed Llys-Aled SSSI, Coed Nant-y-Merddyn-Uchaf SSSI, Mnydd Hiraethog SSSI, WFD Status and Community Assessment / Environment (Wales) Act Section 7 Species, and landscape and recreation as environmental features for which an environmental assessment was required.
-The assessment has concluded that there are minor-moderate impacts on aquatic ecology, specifically: moderate impacts on fish, and minor impacts on macroinvertebrates, macrophytes and phytobenthos.
-Impacts on designated sites have been assessed as negligible.
+The assessment has concluded that there are -major impacts on aquatic ecology, specifically: moderate impacts on fish, minor impacts on macroinvertebrates, negligible impacts on macrophytes and phytobenthos.

 No cumulative effects of implementing the drought permit with other existing licences, consents and plans are currently anticipated.
-However, this should be reviewed at the time of any future application for a drought permit at Aled Isaf.
+However, this should be reviewed at the time of any future application for a drought permit at Aled Isaf - Llyn Aled.

-In summary, it has been concluded that the environmental effects on river flows, water quality and ecology of implementing a drought permit at Aled Isaf, over and above those conditions that already exist under "normal", i.e. licensed, baseline conditions, with the onset of a natural drought, would be moderate in the absence of mitigation.
+In summary, it has been concluded that the environmental effects on river flows, water quality and ecology of implementing a drought permit at Aled Isaf, over and above those conditions that already exist under "normal", i.e. licensed, baseline conditions, with the onset of a natural drought, would be moderate.